 Health Research Board Clinical Research Coordination Ireland (HRB CRCI) is an independent integrated national clinical research network, providing centralised support in the conduct of multicentre clinical trials (both commercial and academic) across Ireland.
-It is funded by extramural grants from the Health Research Board (HRB) and Enterprise Ireland (EI), supported by the five largest Irish Universities and is hosted by Clinical Research Development Ireland (CRDI).
+It is funded by extramural grants from the Health Research Board (HRB) and Enterprise Ireland (EI), supported by the its partner Universities and is hosted by Clinical Research Development Ireland (CRDI).

-In 2014, the Directors of five University Clinical Research Facilities/Centres (CRF/Cs) responded to a HRB and EI invitation to submit a proposal for the development of a network to support the conduct of multicentre clinical trials across the island of Ireland.
-The application was successful, and led to the establishment of HRB CRCI as a collaborative partnership of the five university based CRF/Cs and their associated hospitals.
+In 2014, the Directors of six University Clinical Research Facilities/Centres (CRF/Cs), (at University College Cork, National University of Ireland Galway, Royal College of Surgeons Ireland, University College Dublin (2 centres) and Trinity College Dublin) responded to a HRB and EI invitation to submit a proposal for the development of a network to support the conduct of multicentre clinical trials across the island of Ireland.
+The application was successful and led to the establishment of HRB CRCI as a collaborative partnership of the six university based CRF/Cs and their associated hospitals.
 HRB CRCI subsequently became operational as an organisation in May 2015.

 Vision for HRB CRCI

 “That Ireland is internationally recognised for conducting innovative high quality clinical research for the benefit of people’s health and the economy.”

 In 2018 two new partner centres joined the group namely the Health Research Institute Clinical Research Support Unit at University Hospital Limerick and the National Children’s Research Centre at Our Lady’s Children’s Hospital, Crumlin, Dublin.